-These results generally imply that the AHM mechanism expectedly yields superior network efficiency (i.e. lowest total cost), compared to both RP mechanism and, particularly, to present static pricing scheme, aided by the slot allocation mechanism (F scenario).
+Overall, Table II results imply that the AHM mechanism yields (by definition) lowest total displacement cost compared to both RP mechanism versions and, particularly, to the F scenario.
 However, those gains in efficiency come at a price, primarily in terms of reduced route choice flexibility.

-Further discussing the results shown in Table I, we note that in the AHM mechanism 90% of flights are assigned their reference routes, while the remaining 35 flights are displaced from their reference route in space (more often) or/and time.
+Further discussing the results shown in Table II, we note that in the AHM mechanism 90% of flights are assigned their reference routes, while the remaining 10% are displaced from their reference route in space (more often) or/and time.
 This compares to 20% "displaced" flights in the RP method, wherein both spatial and temporal spreading of demand is extensively at place.
-As already mentioned, the F scenario relied solely on ground delays as a means of demand-capacity balancing.

-The far right column of Table I provides an indication of the distributional effects of different mechanisms employed.
+The bottom row of Table II provides an indication of the distributional effects of different mechanisms employed.
 It shows the displacement cost burden borne by five most affected carriers in each mechanism.
-It shows that both RP and AHM mechanism seem to perform considerably better than the F scenario in this respect.
-Due to limited scale of the example considered, further analyses are nevertheless needed to credibly judge the comparative equity-related performance of mechanisms considered.
+It suggests that both RP and AHM mechanism seem to perform considerably better than the F scenario in this respect.